scp-079/screen/pages/etc/readme.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-The demonstration instance of this project is only for Chinese users, so this article will not provide an English version.
+This article mainly introduces the related details of the demonstration bots hosted by this project, and how to apply to use them.
+The demonstration bots are only for Chinese users, so this article will not provide an English version.
+It is recommended that you [create your own bots](/how/) from source code.

 ---